dakuang/tensorlayer/docs/user/tutorial.rst

 ========

-For deep learning, this tutorial will walk you through building handwritten digits classifiers using the MNIST dataset, arguably the "Hello World" of neural networks.
+For deep learning, this tutorial will walk you through building handwritten digit classifiers using the MNIST dataset, arguably the "Hello World" of neural networks.
 For reinforcement learning, we will let computer learns to play Pong game from the original screen inputs.
-For nature language processing, we start from word embedding, and then describe language modeling and machine translation.
+For natural language processing, we start from word embedding, and then describe language modeling and machine translation.

-This tutorial includes all modularized implementation of Google TensorFlow Deep Learning tutorial, so you could read TensorFlow Deep Learning tutorial as the same time `[en] <https://www.tensorflow.org/versions/master/tutorials/index.html>`_ `[cn] <http://wiki.jikexueyuan.com/project/tensorflow-zh/>`_ .
+This tutorial includes all the modularized implementation of Google TensorFlow Deep Learning tutorial, so you could read TensorFlow Deep Learning tutorial at the same time `[en] <https://www.tensorflow.org/versions/master/tutorials/index.html>`_ `[cn] <http://wiki.jikexueyuan.com/project/tensorflow-zh/>`_ .

 .. note::